How to Plant, Grow, and Care for a Kumquat Tree

 Growing Problems

-After extreme freezing conditions, your kumquat may experience loss of leaves.
-While they’re hardy down to about 20 degrees Fahrenheit, colder conditions can cause this to happen.
+After extreme freezing conditions, your kumquat may lose leaves.
+While they’re hardy down to about 20°F, colder conditions can cause this.
 Try to keep your tree protected from excess cold whenever possible.
 Drastic changes in light can also cause leaf drop.

 Container-grown kumquats can experience twig dieback and loss of leaves if they become rootbound.
 Try to prevent this problem by ensuring that the pot’s large enough to satisfy your tree’s needs.
 Repot the tree every few years.